 Taking certain supplements and following a healthy diet can promote improved brain function.
-Still, another great way to keep your cognitive skills sharp is through mental exercises and Educational Programs for seniors.
-At Buckner Retirement Services, cognitive exercises for seniors help our residents stay sharp and focused.
-Learn more about mental exercises for seniors by calling Buckner Retirement Services at 855.931.5688.
+Still, another great way to keep your cognitive skills sharp is through mental exercises and educational programs for seniors.
+At Buckner Retirement Services, brain exercises for seniors help our residents stay sharp and focused.
+Learn more about mental exercises for seniors by calling Buckner Retirement Services at 214.227.7182.

 One of the most prominent concerns for senior adults is memory loss and cognitive decline.
 While these issues are common and affect most older individuals, there are certain things you can do to decrease the severity or progression of them.
 If you or a loved one are looking to ward off memory loss and cognitive decline, practicing brain exercises for seniors is an excellent way to start.

 Puzzles are an excellent way for seniors to keep their cognitive skills sharp.
 Popular puzzles for seniors include jigsaw puzzles, crossword puzzles, and more.
 Putting together a jigsaw puzzle is challenging because both memory and problem-solving skills are needed to place the correct pieces properly.
 Crossword puzzles are a great option because they require memory, spelling, vocabulary, and reasoning skills.

 Other types of puzzles that can boost senior adults’ mental acuity include:

 - Math puzzles